milomedia/tilix/_posts/2019-01-07-low-carbon-gordano-asks-tilix.md

 * **Positioning:** distilled the basic ideas envisioned by David Saunders into the standard style positioning statements.
 * **Real options:** An analysis of the options available and their key features.
 * **Resource requirements:** A look at the readiness of the some of the resources required to fulfil the vision.
-* **Strategy:** An assessment of how energy sharing relative to the “Hierarchy of Powers” model devised by Geoffrey Moore, the Silicon Valley thought leader.
+* **Strategy:** An assessment energy sharing relative to the “Hierarchy of Powers” model devised by Geoffrey Moore, the Silicon Valley thought leader.
 * **Tactics:** An appraisal of the risks, issues, assumptions and dependencies coming out of the feasibility study.
+Introduced “cost of delay” as a metric to manage timescales and priorities.
 * **Conclusions:** Constructive criticism with actionable insights.

 ## Benefits